 Accessibility: Ensure that the site is accessible for the delivery truck and any future access needs.

-Level Ground: Select a site that is as level as possible to minimize groundwork.
+Level Ground: Select a site that is as level as possible to minimise groundwork.

 2. Site Clearing